The Missing Cross to Purity

 And now my beloved is mine, and I am his;

-we are come to the banqueting house, and his banner over us is love.
+we have come to the banqueting house, and his banner over us is love.

 And the watchmen of the night told the way-faring men,

-that there was not any way, but there was error in it;
+that there was not any way that did not have error in it;

 and that all the religions, and worships, and churches erred.